Krasko25/Obsidian-Sync/Archive/diary.md

 I know, that those rules are way too easy to follow, but I think that it would be better to follow easy rules than breaking the hard ones.
 ==January 19th, 2024==
 Today I woke up quite late.
 I did my morning routine, cooked one dish to take some problems out of my mother's plate and had a training.
 After that I was expecting my friends to visit me.
-They did, but, unexpectedly, my sister, her husband and my nephew came at the came time as my friends did.
+They did, but, unexpectedly, my sister, her husband and my nephew came at the same time as my friends did.
 Spending time with my family and friends took quite a lot of time, so I was able to only do the Habitica call, English lesson and write this note.
 I aim for a long term development, so I will prioritise my sleep.

 By the way, my nephew is going to spend a night at our place.

-During the Habitica call I choose the same goals as I had during the previous week.
+During the Habitica call I choose the same goals I had during the previous week.
 I did that because I just didn't feel like I have achieved them.
 Though I think that It would be better to choose something, the progress in which is easier to measure.

 During the upcoming week I want to:
 1) Have at least 5 days, when I fall asleep and wake up on time.